the-events-calendar/the-events-calendar-category-colors/readme.txt

 Click on the category of interest in the Legend to see the effect; click again to remove it.

+= What if I use a version of The Events Calendar 2.x? =

+The last compatible version of this plugin that works with TEC 2.x is [The Events Calendar Category Colors v1.6.3](http://downloads.wordpress.org/plugin/the-events-calendar-category-colors.1.6.3.zip).

 = Where can I report bugs? =

 Add a new topic on the [WordPress Support Forum](http://wordpress.org/tags/the-events-calendar-category-colors).